1. Spelling

 a well-meaning intervention

-However, do not hyphenate compound adjectival forms in which the first element is an adverb ending in either -ly or in -y.
+However, do not hyphenate compound adjectives in which the first element is an adverb ending in either ly or in y.

 a compellingly argued paper